top of page

 Ruby-crowned Kinglets visit Marietta, Georgia

-The Ruby-Crowned Kinglet is a tiny bird, about the same size as a Carolina Chickadee.
+The Ruby-Crowned Kinglet is a pretty small bird, about the same size as a Carolina Chickadee.
 We don't see them on or near the feeders in Spring or Summer, but when the weather is chilly and insects are scarce, we see one or two of these charming little birds every morning and sometimes in the evenings as well.
+The Ruby-crowned kinglet typically measures between 3.5 and 4.3 inches long, with a wingspan measuring only 6.3 to 7.1 inches.
+Also, they weight only 0.2 to 0.3 ounces!

 A Ruby-Crowned Kinglet's orange crest appears in the Winter sunshine